 Llandyfaelog (Llandefeilog) is a village which lies between the rivers Gwendraeth Fach and Towy, about three miles north-east of Ferryside, and four miles north of Kidwelly.
-The men of the village who fell during the Great War are probably commemorated on a war memorial inside Llandyfaelog Village Hall, although an identical memorial has recently been commissioned to be erected inside St. Maelog's Church.
+The men of the village who fell during the Great War are commemorated on a war memorial inside Llandyfaelog Village Hall, although an updated memorial has recently been commissioned and was unveiled in St. Maelog's Church on 11 November 2018.
 Just outside the Church is a memorial to the three Lowry brothers, Harry, Eric and Patrick, whose parents once lived for a short time in the area, and who on Sunday 21 December 1919 unveiled an eleven-foot-high cross and a leaded window to the memory of the young men, all officers.
 There is another memorial window in the Church to two nephews of the Lowry brothers who were killed during the Second World War, Stephen and James Francis.

 The Great War, 1914-1918